epomatti/microservices-archetypes/README.md

 - **Performance** - When resource consumption requirements are high nature in (operations require high memory, CPU, throughput, etc).
 - **Volume** - The service receives a distinctively high number of transactions or tasks to be completed, either constantly or during peak events.

+A system might have only a few critical services and can consider this approach.
+There's nothing inherently wrong with a hybrid architecture and you don't need an orchestrator to meet this requirement.

 ![Service-specific][1]

 ### 2 - General Scalability